 Gently biting down on oral gauze where your teeth were removed will help your system heal.
 Try not to keep a piece of gauze on for more than 30 minutes though, as it will become unusable from the amount of saliva and blood it has absorbed.
 A high amount of saliva is expected after oral surgery though, so don’t worry if you’re experiencing that!

 You may find yourself tired or drowsy from your type of sedation, and that’s fine, just try to recline in a chair or on the couch and not in your bed.
-An added note from your local dentists is that lying in your bed will increase jaw pain whereas resting in a chair will help keep pressure off it.
+An added note from our dentists is that lying in your bed will increase jaw pain whereas resting in a chair will help keep pressure off it.
 If you’re feeling a lot of pain when you wake up, you may need to elevate your head more until the healing process completes.

 We strongly recommend using an irrigation syringe to help clean your mouth.
 Due to their user-friendly design and spout angle, you’ll be able to clean your teeth of any leftover food particles that got stuck while eating.